sebwinte/cc2/README.md

 my-cool-video--webm--medium.mp4
 ```
 ### cc2-flags:
 As shown in the quickstart example, cc2 works with custom flags which can be easily added to the videos filename.
-Each flag starts with double hyphen like ```--medium```:
+Each flag starts with double hyphen:

 | container         | flag          |
 | -------------     |-------------  |